top of page

 Our Values

-Climate Change and Health - Climate change is real and a threat to the health of all Virginians.
-VCCA focuses on protecting the health of our patients and communities through education, community outreach, and advocacy around climate policy solutions.
+Climate change is linked to health —Climate change is real and a threat to the health of all Virginians, so VCCA focuses on protecting our patients and communities through education, community outreach, and advocacy around climate policy solutions.

-Clinician Voice - Health professionals from a demographically, geographically, and clinically diverse range of all medical disciplines, as trusted messengers in society, have a stake and a voice in the subject of climate change and health.
+Clinician voice is trusted — Health professionals from a range of medical disciplines have a stake and a trusted voice in the subject of climate change and health.

-Nonpartisan - VCCA is not a partisan body.
-We focus on climate and health.
-We support laws and initiatives that promote the health of our patients and communities through climate friendly policies.
+Nonpartisan action is effective — VCCA is not a partisan body; we focus on climate and health and support laws and initiatives that promote the health of our patients and communities.

-Justice - Climate policies should consider factors related to social justice sensitive to the needs of underserved communities who too often bear a disproportionate burden of negative health impacts due to climate change.
+Climate change is related to justice — Climate policies must consider factors related to social justice and be sensitive to the needs of communities who bear a disproportionate share of negative health impacts due to climate change.

-Health Focus – Though a healthy environment is fundamental to health, VCCA’s expertise and focus lies in the policies and programs that explicitly address the human health impact of environmental policies.
+Health is the area of focus — Though a healthy environment is fundamental to health, VCCA’s expertise and focus lies in the policies and programs that explicitly address the human health impact of environmental policies.

-Evidence – As members of the scientific community, VCCA contributes to climate change research and critically evaluates climate literature to promote evidence-based recommendations on health policies.
+Evidence is important — VCCA members are part of the scientific community, contributing to climate change research and evaluating climate literature to promote evidence-based recommendations on health policies.

 Our Work